Orthodontics Palmdale & Lancaster, CA

 Metal Braces

 This traditional orthodontic treatment gradually straightens teeth with metal wires and brackets.
-The brackets are glued to tooth enamel and metal wires are threaded through the brackets to mold and shape teeth over time.
+The orthodontist glues the brackets to tooth enamel and then threads metal wires through the brackets to mold and straighten your teeth over time.

-Metal braces are still considered the best choice for severe cases of crooked teeth and other orthodontic concerns.
-And you never need to worry that your issues won’t be taken care of.
+Metal braces are still the best choice for severe cases of crooked teeth and other orthodontic concerns.
 They’re the most powerful method of moving and shifting your teeth and are able to take on even the toughest cases.
 They’re able to produce the absolute best result for your teeth.

 Invisalign

-Invisalign is ideal for mild to moderate orthodontic concerns.
-It isn’t able to handle more complicated cases.
+Invisalign is ideal for mild to moderate orthodontic concerns because the aligners can’t handle complex cases.
 However, many people enjoy Invisalign because it’s comfortable and subtle.

-Patients do have to be disciplined with Invisalign and make sure they’re wearing the aligners for the correct amount of time to get the results they desire.
-You’re able to take them out to eat, so you have no food restrictions, but they do need to be worn for about 20-22 hours each day.
+Patients do have to make sure they’re wearing the aligners for the correct amount of time to get the results they desire.
+You’re able to take them out to eat, so you have no food restrictions.
+However, you do need to wear them for about 20 to 22 hours each day for the best results.

 Retainers

-Nightguards are oral appliances worn at night.
-This solution is used to treat bruxism, or teeth clenching and grinding.
+Night guards are oral appliances that you wear at night while you sleep.
+A custom night guard can drastically help alleviate symptoms of bruxism, or teeth clenching and grinding.
 Patients often subconsciously grind their teeth at night or in stressful situations.
-Nightguards prevent further wear and tear to teeth.
+Night guards prevent further wear and tear to your teeth.

-While grinding your teeth may not seem like a big deal, it can wreak havoc on your oral health.
+While grinding your teeth may not seem like a major issue, it can wreak havoc on your oral health.
 Teeth can wear down faster or even break because of the pressure they’re under.
 TMJ disorders can develop, impacting the function of your jaw joint and causing pain throughout the jaw, face, and neck.

-Using a nightguard can help to prevent these side effects from happening, eliminating the impact the grinding and clenching have on your mouth.
+Using a night guard can help to prevent these side effects from happening.
+The night guard will eliminate the impact the grinding and clenching has on your mouth.

 Mouthguards

-The mouthguards we offer are designed to protect the teeth during contact sports.
-All of our mouthguards are custom-made so that they fit perfectly on your teeth.
-Impressions are taken and the mouthguard is made from the mold of your teeth.
+The mouthguards we offer will help protect your teeth during contact sports.
+All our mouthguards are custom-made so that they fit perfectly on your teeth.
 Sports accidents are one of the leading causes of dental trauma, and this can help you avoid broken or knocked-out teeth.

 Over-the-counter sports mouthguards don’t offer the same benefits as those that are custom-made.
-They’re intended to be one size fits all, but that means you have to clench your teeth to keep the guard in your mouth.
-This means you aren’t able to communicate easily with your teammates or take a quick water break without taking it out.
+Most are “one size fits all”, but that means you have to clench your teeth to keep the guard in your mouth.
+You won’t be able to communicate easily with your teammates or take a quick water break without taking it out.

 Orthodontics FAQs